nsxiv/nsxiv/README.md

     Disabled via `HAVE_LIBFONTS=0`.
   * `libexif`: Used for auto-orientation and exif thumbnails.
     Disable via `HAVE_LIBEXIF=0`.

-The following dependencies are only used if your imlib2 version is lower than v1.8.0.
-If your imlib2 version is v1.8.0 (or above) then the following dependencies are unused and won't be built (even if you enable it explicitly).

-  * `giflib`: Used for animated gif playback.
-Disabled via `HAVE_LIBGIF=0`.
-  * `libwebp`: Used for animated webp playback.
-    (***NOTE***: animated webp also requires Imlib2 v1.7.5 or above) Disabled via `HAVE_LIBWEBP=0`.

 Please make sure to install the corresponding development packages in case that you want to build nsxiv on a distribution with separate runtime and development